 Southampton is also nautical, which means that parts of it are somewhat historic and touch the ocean or tidal bodies of water, such as inlets and bays.
 Such areas are often places that visitors and locals go for waterfront activities or taking in the scenery.

 Despite being a small village, Southampton has a lot of people using the bus to get to and from work every day.
 Most of these people on the bus are using it to get to good jobs in other cities.

 Do you like to read, write and learn?
 If you move to Southampton, you'll likely find that many of your neighbors like to as well.
 Southampton is one of the more educated communities in America, with a full 51.37% of its adults having a college degree or even advanced degree, compared to a national average across all communities of 21.84%.

 The per capita income in Southampton in 2010 was $69,990, which is wealthy relative to New York and the nation.
 This equates to an annual income of $279,960 for a family of four.
 However, Southampton contains both very wealthy and poor people as well.

 Southampton is a very ethnically-diverse village.
 The people who call Southampton home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Southampton residents report their race to be White, followed by Black or African-American.
-Important ancestries of people in Southampton include Irish, English, Italian, German, Polish and Scottish.
+Important ancestries of people in Southampton include English, Italian, German, and Polish.